magpylib/magpylib/docs/_pages/page_01_introduction.md

 plt.show()
 ```

-For users who would like to avoid the object oriented interface, the field implementations can also be accessed directly, see {ref}`intro-direct-interface` and {ref}`intro-core-functions`.
+For users who would like to avoid the object oriented interface, the field implementations can also be accessed directly, see {ref}`intro-direct-interface`.
 Details on how the analytical solutions are mathematically obtained can be found in the {ref}`physComp` section.

 (intro-when-to-use)=